 There is a maximum of 3 credit hours of LAN 499 that can be applied to their 33-hour plan of study.
 However, students who write a thesis must complete at least 4 and no more than 6 credit hours of 499 to fulfill the Graduate School requirement.
-(See Appendix II) Thesis hours do not count toward the 18 hours of 400-level courses, the 18 hours in the target language required by the program, or the minimum number of credit hours required for Area of Emphasis.
+(See Appendix II) Thesis hours do not count toward the 18 hours in the target language required by the program, or the minimum number of credit hours required for Area of Emphasis.
 As per Graduate School regulations, credit for 499 is deferred (DE) until completion of the thesis (deferred credit hours are not calculated into the student's overall GPA).